Postgraduate Certificate in Education International Early Years

 You will be supported to try out new ways of working, implement different strategies, and evaluate the impact of your teaching on learners' needs in your own setting.

-You will need the support of your kindergarten or school to take part, and be teaching regularly as part of your current role.
+You will need the support of your kindergarten or school to enrol on the course.

 Please note: Qualified Teacher Status in England is awarded by the Teaching Regulation Agency on behalf of the government.
-It is not awarded by universities and this programme does not lead to QTS, or to the equivalent in any other country.
+It is not awarded by universities and so this course does not lead to QTS, or to the equivalent in any other country.

 Where can it take me?